KhairiYusoff/Learn-Solidity/README.md

 - State Variables - Variables whose values are permanently stored in a contract storage.
 - Local Variables - Variables whose values are present till function is executing.
 - Global Variables - Special variables exists in the global namespace used to get information about the blockchain.

+## Visibility

+In Solidity, you can control who has access to the functions and state variables in your contract and how they interact with them.
+This concept is known as visibility.

+A function’s visibility can be set to:

+- `external`
+- `internal`
+- `public`
+- `private`

+State variables only have three possible visibility modifiers:

+- `internal`
+- `public`
+- `private`